The longest known tails of ram-pressure-stripped star-forming galaxies are caused by an intracluster medium shock in Abell 1367: Data reduction and analysis

 \subsubsection{Flux density and spectral index measurements}

 To measure the integrated flux densities of the RPS galaxies, we used the source regions defined previously and displayed in \autoref{fig:wide}.
-The values are measured using the same source regions at all frequencies and using images convolved to a circular PSF of $21''$.
-For measurements of the emission from the stellar disks, we define the disk regions using the $r$-band isophotal diameter at a reference level of $25\,\mathrm{mag\,arcsec^{-2}}$ \citep{SDSS2007DR5}.
-The emission from the disks is measured using the high resolution maps with a PSF of $14''\times10''$ to allow for a better separation of the radio emission in the disk and the tail.
+The values were measured using the same source regions at all frequencies and using images convolved to a circular PSF of $21''$.
+For measurements of the emission from the stellar disks, we defined the disk regions using the $r$-band isophotal diameter at a reference level of $25\,\mathrm{mag\,arcsec^{-2}}$ \citep{SDSS2007DR5}.
+The emission from the disks was measured using the high-resolution maps with a PSF of $14''\times10''$ to allow for a better separation of the radio emission in the disk and the tail.
 The flux density of the tails was calculated as the difference between the total flux density of the galaxies and the flux density of the disk.
-We estimate integrated spectral index values $\alpha$ and spectral curvature values $\beta$ by fitting a second-order polynomial in log$_{10}$-log$_{10}$-space (hereafter log-parabola) to the four observed frequencies according to:
+We estimated integrated spectral index values $\alpha$ and spectral curvature values $\beta$ by fitting a second-order polynomial in log$_{10}$-log$_{10}$-space (hereafter log-parabola) to the four observed frequencies according to:

 where $\nu_0=300\,$MHz.
 We assumed a systematic flux density scale uncertainty of 10\% for the LBA and the HBA maps \citep{Shimwell2022LOFARTwometreSky,deGasperin2023LOFARLBASky}, and a 5\% uncertainty for the flux density calibration in MeerKAT \citep{Knowles2022MeerKATGalaxyCluster}.
 The best-fitting values are listed in \autoref{tab:spectralfit}.
 We plot the log-parabola fits together with the measurements in \autoref{fig:fluxes}.
-For all three galaxies, we find integrated spectra with spectral indices (including the tail emission) between $-0.72\pm0.07$ and $\alpha=-1.00\pm0.07$, steeper than normal star-forming galaxies in the nearby universe ($\langle\alpha_{144}^{1400}\rangle\approx -0.56\pm0.14$, \citealt{Heesen2022NearbyGalaxiesLOFAR}).
+For all three galaxies, we find integrated spectra with spectral indices (including the tail emission) between $-0.72\pm0.07$ and $\alpha=-1.00\pm0.07$, steeper than normal SF galaxies in the nearby Universe ($\langle\alpha_{144}^{1400}\rangle\approx -0.56\pm0.14$, \citealt{Heesen2022NearbyGalaxiesLOFAR}).
 For all three galaxies, the tail spectra are steeper than the disks, in agreement with the findings of \citet{Ignesti2023RadioContinuumTails,Roberts2024RadiocontinuumSpectraRampressurestripped}.
-The spectra of the disks alone are within the scatter of the spectral indices of star-forming galaxies.
-The spectra of the galaxies do not significantly deviate from a power-law spectrum, however, the high uncertainty on $\beta$ means we cannot exclude the presence of moderate spectral curvature.
+The spectra of the disks alone are within the scatter of the spectral indices of SF galaxies.
+The spectra of the galaxies do not significantly deviate from a power-law spectrum; however, the high uncertainty on $\beta$ means we cannot exclude the presence of moderate spectral curvature.